xiaoyuxie-vico/PyDimension/README.md

   year={2021},
   publisher={Nature Publishing Group}
 }
+# This paper talks about a Dimensionally invariant Neural Network called DimensionNet
 @article{saha2021hierarchical,
   title={Hierarchical Deep Learning Neural Network (HiDeNN): An artificial intelligence (AI) framework for computational science and engineering}, author={Saha, Sourav and Gan, Zhengtao and Cheng, Lin and Gao, Jiaying and Kafka, Orion L and Xie, Xiaoyu and Li, Hengyang and Tajdari, Mahsa and Kim, H Alicia and Liu, Wing Kam},